rust-lang/rfcs/text/0000-github-access-policy.md

 Bot accounts controlled by the Infrastructure Team (such as the [Rust High Five Bot](https://github.com/rust-highfive)) can be granted any level of access required for them to work at the discretion of the Infrastructure Team.

+Rust teams that need broad access to public Rust-Lang repositories - such as the moderation team - should create a GitHub team managed through the [Team repository](https://github.com/rust-lang/team) - and grant that team access to all appropriate repositories.

 # Drawbacks
 [drawbacks]: #drawbacks